-The crystal aging offset register provides an 8-bit code to add to the codes in the capacitance array registers.
-The code is encoded in two's complement.
-One LSB represents one small capacitor to be switched in or out of the capacitance array at the crystal pins.
-The offset register is added to the capacitance array register under the following conditions: during a normal temperature conversion, if the temperature changes from the previous conversion, or during a manual user conversion (setting the CONV bit).
-To see the effects of the aging register on the 32kHz output frequency immediately, a manual conversion should be started after each aging register change.
+The aging offset register provides an 8-bit code to add to or subtract from the oscillator capacitor array.
+The data is encoded in two's complement, with bit 7 representing the sign bit.
+One LSB represents the smallest capacitor to be switched in or out of the capacitance array at the crystal pins.
+The offset register is added to the capacitance array during a normal temperature conversion, if the temperature changes from the previous conversion, or during a manual user conversion (setting the CONV bit).
+To see the effects of the aging register on the 32kHz output frequency immediately, a manual conversion should be started after each aging offset register change.